 When water temperatures are above 680F, all personnel handling fish shall take extra care to minimize stress and other impacts on fish.

 4.6.5.
 When mortality from columnaris disease (Flavobacterium columnare) in the condition sample exceeds 10% for three consecutive days after August 17, collection for transport will end and the system will be placed in primary bypass with a condition sample taken every third day.
 The collection of fish for condition sampling will end after one 24-hour sample period, or when 100 juvenile salmonids are collected for examination.
-The FPC will be notified and FPAC will review available data for future recommendations.;;4.6.6.
+The FPC will be notified and FPAC will review available data for future recommendations.
+Transportation will be reinitiated after it had been stopped due to mortality exceeding 10% when all of the following criteria met:

+Collection mortality is less than 5% for two consecutive sampling periods;

+Water temperature in the tailrace is below 65° F;

+The number of fish collected exceeds 50 fish for the two consecutive daily periods.

+4.6.6.
 At Lower Monumental Dam, collection of fish for truck transport will stop when daily collection is less than 50 fish per day for 3 consecutive days.
 The facility will continue to collect fish for condition sampling through September 30.
 If collection numbers increase substantially, TMT will be notified and will determine whether to recommend resuming transport.

 Facility and Equipment Logbooks, Records, and Reports.